×

 What is it like to retire in Punta del Diablo?

 "Retiring in Punta del Diablo is a great option for those who want to relax and enjoy the tranquil atmosphere of the small fishing village.
 The peaceful village is surrounded by spectacular beaches and the neighboring forests which offer plenty of activities for nature lovers.
 There are many unique accommodations to choose from, from cozy beach cabanas to waterfront villas.
 The locals are very friendly, so it’s easy to form friendships when you’re retired.
 The cuisine is also a draw for many retirees, as the village offers a mix of international and Argentinean food.The weather in Punta del Diablo is also comfortable year-round, so you can enjoy outdoor activities such as fishing, swimming and beach volleyball.
 There are also plenty of options for cultural activities, such as whale-watching and visiting some of the colorful markets in the area.
-Retiring in this small fishing village is a great way to relax and appreciate the simple things in life," commented one retiree living in Punta del Diablo, Uruguay.
+Retiring in this small fishing village is a great way to relax and appreciate the simple things in life," said a retiree who moved to Punta del Diablo, Uruguay.

 What advice do overseas retirees have for others considering retiring abroad?